judka-uriel/uriel-book/uriel_en.md

 initiative, have withdrawn from involvement, and play no role in addressing problems, even within the framework of Orthodox Judaism.

-And indeed, it can be said that most Orthodox rabbis are ultra-Orthodox.
+And indeed, it can be said that most Orthodox rabbis are ultra-Orthodoxes.
 They can be so defined because of their excessive stringency and lack of chesed.
 Therefore in this book the word *Orthodoxes* refers primarily to ultra-Orthodox rabbis who have the authority to make decisions.